-Can I get involved with helping to run the regatta?
+Can I get involved in helping run the regattas?

 Of course!
 We are always pleased to have extra people to assist during the regatta weekends.
-If you would like to learn a new skill, or just want to help, we would love to hear from you.
+If you would like to learn a new skill or just want to help, we would love to hear from you.

 It might surprise you that the National Sprint Regattas are run entirely by volunteers.
-Although a lot of planning work is done prior to each event, during each regatta weekend approximately 50 people are involved in a wide variety of roles to keep the regatta on schedule.
+Although a lot of planning work is done prior to each event, during each regatta weekend, approximately 50 people are involved in a wide variety of roles to keep the regatta on schedule.
 These roles include:

 - programme planners

 - computer room data inputters

-- runners

 - administrators

 - motor boat drivers

 - course umpires

 - boat weighers

 - starters

 - commentators

 - line judges

 - photo finish operators

 - scoreboard operators

 - K4 shed boat controllers

 - promoters (and demoters)

 - medal presenters

 - first aiders

 - competition judges

-We're always looking for additional pairs of hands to help things run efficiently and are very flexible with the amount of time you can commit during the weekend.
+We're always looking for additional pairs of hands to help things run efficiently and are very flexible with how much time you can commit during the weekend.
 If any of the above roles capture your imagination, or you are just interested in finding out what we do, we can introduce you to and train you in any of these roles.
-Pop into the Information Point at the end of the lake and ask to speak to Ann Hoile.
+Pop into the Information Point and ask to speak to Ann Hoile.